BrieXO vs Autodesk Construction Cloud

 BrieXO

-• XO Spatial + XO BIM: federated IFC models, spatial hierarchy
+• XO Spatial + XO BIM (DESIGN bundle — on the roadmap): federated IFC models, spatial hierarchy

-• Every entity (RFI, snag, cost, product, carbon) ties to the project's spatial architecture, with BIM context layered into day-to-day delivery
+• Designed so every entity (RFI, snag, cost, product, carbon) ties to the project's spatial architecture (on the roadmap)

 • Not locked to any authoring tool